projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

 This section explains how to configure the RDT resources from the HV debug shell.

 #.
-Check the PCPU IDs of each VM; the ``vcpu_list`` below shows that VM0 is
+Check the pCPU IDs of each VM; the ``vcpu_list`` below shows that VM0 is
-   running on PCPU0, and VM1 is running on PCPU1:
+   running on pCPU0, and VM1 is running on pCPU1:

    .. code-block:: none

       ACRN:\>vcpu_list

-      VM ID    PCPU ID    VCPU ID    VCPU ROLE    VCPU STATE
+      VM ID    pCPU ID    VCPU ID    VCPU ROLE    VCPU STATE
       =====    =======    =======    =========    ==========
         0         0          0        PRIMARY       Running
         1         1          0        PRIMARY       Running